MarkMcCulloh/projen-tree-sitter/README.md

-# Projen project for tree-sitter
+# Projen project for tree-sitter grammar

 Nothing to see here